spacedentist/hyprsca/README.md

 ## Objective
 There are already a number of programs available that can automatically restore screen configuration when screens or connected or disconnected.
-Unlike those, hyprsca does not wait for screens to be connected or disconnected.
+Unlike those, wlscsr does not wait for screens to be connected or disconnected.
 Instead, the user must manually invoke it to restore a saved screen configuration.
 This can be done easily by adding a key binding to Hyprland.
 Why?
 Because the user should be able to do manual changes to the screen config when they so choose,